jaxbulsara/jaxbulsara.github.io/README.md

-# Jay Bulsara's site is under construction.
+# Jay Bulsara's website

-This is the future site for Jay Bulsara's portfolio and blog.
+This is my portfolio and blog.